 Tidy your house

 HEAR ME OUT THOUGH.
 How many times have you been completely unable to relax if your house/room is untidy and cluttered?
-Even if you’re not a fan of housework itself, look me in the eye and tell me you don’t feel better and accomplished once it’s over, and now you can relax in a clean and tidy home with no distractions.
+Even if you’re not a fan of housework itself, look me in the eye and tell me you don’t feel better and more accomplished once it’s done, and now you can relax in a clean and tidy home with no distractions.
 I tend to operate the practice of making myself earn some of my self-care exercises.
 For example, if I can do something I’ve been putting off and really don’t want to do, like the ironing or cleaning etc, I allow myself to then do something for me, like have a bath or do my nails, or eat a huge slice of cake.
 It’s called balance!

 Turn your phone off